A-Ribeiro/smartphone-parish-app/README.md

 ### Videos ###

 The videos below were created to explain step-by-step how to use the tools.
-It starts from download the project, configure icons, create the application for the google store, until the instalarion and configuration of the plugins.
+It starts from download the project, configure icons, create the application for the google store, until the instalation and configuration of the plugins.

 Videos list (subtitles in pt-br):